 What level is the course and do I need any particular skills?

 This is for students at Entry 3-Level 1 (B1-B2).
 It is particularly helpful to students who are moving from Entry 3 to Level 1 and finding this change difficult.
-You will need to do a pre-course assessment.

 How will I be taught, and will there be any work outside the class?